A Survey on Speech Deepfake Detection: Datasets and evaluation metrics for speech Deepfake detection

+\textbf{DeepVoice}\cite{bird2023real} This dataset contains one hour of fake speech created by a retrieval-based VC process using real speech from eight well-known figures.
+Different recording conditions of the speech provide variation within the dataset.

-\textbf{Multi-Language Audio Anti-spoofing (MLAAD)}\cite{muller2024mlaad} MLAAD is a newly published spoofed audio dataset created using 54 TTS models across 23 languages.
-Its novelty is reflected in its variety of languages.
-This dataset can be utilized either as new out-of-domain test data for existing anti-spoofing models or as an additional training resource.
+\textbf{Multi-Language Audio Anti-spoofing (MLAAD)}\cite{muller2024mlaad} MLAAD is a newly published speech Deepfake dataset created using 54 TTS models across 23 languages.
+It can be utilized either as new out-of-domain test data for existing Deepfake detection models or as an additional training resource.

+\textbf{CodecFake}\cite{wu2024codecfake} is a dataset featuring Deepfake speech generated by LLM-based methods, as opposed to traditional vocoder-based synthesis techniques.
+It includes speech synthesized using six representative neural codec models under varying sampling rates and bit rates.
+This dataset is particularly useful for evaluating the out-of-domain performance of detection models trained on vocoder-based samples.

+\textbf{Codecfake}\cite{xie2024codecfake} This dataset contains seven codec models and extends codec-based Deepfake speech to Chinese.
+This dataset provides another valuable benchmark for codec-based Deepfake detection tasks.